A Bayesian Approach to In-Game Win Probability in Soccer: Experiments

 \section{Experiments}

-The goal of our experimental evaluation is to: (1) explore the prediction accuracy and compare with the various models we introduced in the previous section and (2) evaluate the importance of each feature.
+The goal of our experimental evaluation is to: (1) explore the prediction accuracy and compare with the LR, mLR and RF modelling approaches, (2) evaluate the importance of each feature and (3) identify the challenges for real-time deployment.